VenalityXT/Basic-Routed-VLAN-Lab-in-Cisco-Packet-Tracer/README.md

  no shutdown
 ```

-### Deep Explanation
+### What These Commands Accomplish

 - **`vlan 10` / `vlan 20`**
-  Creates two isolated broadcast domains.
+  Creates logical Layer 2 broadcast domains.
-  Devices in VLAN10 cannot communicate with VLAN20 without a router.

 - **`switchport mode access`**
-  Tells the switch the port is an endpoint device, not a trunk.
+  Configures Fa0/2 to carry untagged frames for one VLAN.

 - **`switchport access vlan 10`**
-  Assigns PC0 into the Marketing VLAN.
+  Places PC0 into VLAN 10’s broadcast domain.

 - **`no shutdown`**
-  Ensures the port is active at Layer 1 & Layer 2.
+  Ensures the port is enabled physically and logically.

+### Simple Troubleshooting Tip
+If the PC never receives a DHCP address, verify Fa0/2 is assigned to the **correct VLAN**.

 ---

-# 5. Layer 2 Verification
+# 5. Layer 2 Verification (VLANs and Trunks)

+We validated the switch’s VLAN membership, trunking capability, and port status.

 ![Switch State]("images/Step 5 vlan brief interfaces trunk Switch.png")

-### Useful Commands
+### Commands Used

 ```bash
 show vlan brief